NicoWWW/NicoWWW.github.io/_posts/2022-09-01-Racing-GMC.md

 **Year** : 2023

 * Modeled the car and props and implemented the skydome
 * Set motion path for car and camera

-* Implemented pipeline to support animation production
+* Implemented pipeline to support animation production with Arnold

 <hr>